 While this sweetener is losing its popularity in the food industry, its origin is a great example of how the food industry works.

 In the 1960s, a perfect storm of sugar tariffs, scientific research and government subsidies to corn farmers lead to the development of HFCS.
 Scientists discovered that treating corn syrup with an enzyme called glucose isomerase, some of the glucose converted to fructose, making the corn syrup sweeter.
 Because corn was so cheap, thanks to the subsidies, manufacturers could create this new sweetener at a fraction of the cost that it took to buy or refine sucrose, or regular table sugar.
 It wasn’t long before the food industry began replacing sucrose with HFCS.

-Besides being a cheaper alternative to sugar, HFCS dissolved more quickly, didn’t spoil as easily and made foods softer and chewier than regular sugar.
+Besides being a cheaper alternative to sugar, HFCS dissolved more quickly and foods made with it didn’t spoil as easily and were softer and chewier than foods made with regular sugar.
 Those attributes make HFCS great for food manufacturers, but terrible for consumers.
 HFCS severely disrupts blood sugar levels, is highly addictive and, because it’s man-made, is definitely toxic.